 Before the Bengals, before The Banks, there were the breweries and the bourbon.

-Cincinnati has seen an explosion in hometown beer manufacturing over the past few years, but it’s nothing compared to the gallons of suds that flowed through downtown more than 150 years ago when the Queen City was among the top beer producers in the world.
+The Cincinnati beer history has seen an explosion in hometown beer manufacturing over the past few years, but it’s nothing compared to the gallons of suds that flowed through downtown more than 150 years ago when the Queen City was among the top beer producers in the world.
 By the mid 1800s, there were 36 breweries producing more than 30 million gallons of beer a year in the city!
 Just like our neighbors to the south in Kentucky are world-famous for their bourbon, Cincinnati is proud to celebrate the hops and barley that runs through our veins (and used to run under our downtown streets).

 Brewery Heritage Trail